sponnet/budgetsms/README.md

 # BudgetSMS

-BudgetSMS is a utility module which provides a transport for easy sending of SMS messages via the BudgetSMS website.
+BudgetSMS is a utility module which provides a transport for easy sending of SMS messages via the http://www.budgetsms.net/ website.

-## Quick Examples
+## Quick Example

+Create a budgetSMS account and fill in the config parameters below.

 ```javascript
 var budgetSMS = require('budgetsms');